fgcz/ISCB2017/README.md

 - where do you see common ground?
 Where? -> aware of the problem?
 --> somebody from ETH doing socio economics..
 (Ralph?)
 --> Overview of Socio Enomics ..
 - what do you do?
 --> We get a simple presentation.. & I will send something similar..
 - what kind of data do you have? --> we will find out from her presentations
 - what kind of statistics do you do? --> we will find out from her presentations
+- After reading the presentation I will have a hard time to find common ground

+Presentation content:
+- Regional aspects with respect to production over the past decades
+- Which varieties are grown where?
+- Which aspects are important for growing this variety and not the other

 ## Organisational issues: